 It is notable that the GFX 50S has a hotshoe, while the XP130 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Fujifilm GFX 50S (unlike the XP130) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the XP130 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XP130 was succeeded by the Fujifilm XP140.
+Both the GFX 50S and the XP130 have been discontinued, but can regularly be found used on eBay.
+The GFX 50S was replaced by the Fujifilm GFX 50S II, while the XP130 was followed by the Fujifilm XP140.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.